 On 31 July 1921 the hundredth British Woolworth store opened in Westgate, Mansfield, Nottinghamshire.
 Expansion had continued at pace throughout the Great War.
 Under Fred Woolworth's leadership each opening had been carefully planned in advance, with only one in three of the schemes proposed by the Property Department finding favour from the Board.
 The MD led from the front and rigourously examined each set of costs and sales projections, sending many schemes back for re-work.
 Thanks to his meticulous attention to detail every store in the chain was profitable and the contribution per store far exceeded the equivalents in the USA.
 The MD approached meetings with his Buyers and Superintendents with the same zeal, keeping the executives on their toes and not allowing any deviation from his strict standards.
 The firm direction helped to establish a clear brand identity and to set the chain on the road to even greater success.

-As the chain grew Fred's energetic style started to take its toll on his health.
-He gave each store the same level of attention with a hundred branches as he had when there just eight across Northern England.
-Not only did he open each new store, but he went to inspect the day before and stayed to great shoppers after the doors opened.
+Fred's energetic style started to impact his health.
+He gave each store the same level of attention with a hundred branches as he had when there just eight across the north.
+Not only did he open each new store, but he went to inspect the day before and stayed to greet shoppers after the doors opened.

-The high profile meant that the leader had met nearly all of his people, who felt they knew him personally.
+The high profile meant that the leader knew his people, and most considered him a friend.
 This established him as a larger than life figure.
 He was revered not only in Britain but across North America.
 It was said he had become fabulously rich not because of his surname, but through sheer hard work, starting at the bottom.
-He had been the one man willing to risk everything to realize Frank Woolworth's dream of stores in the UK.
+He had been the only volunteer for the UK mission and had reaped the rewards.

 In Summer 1922 Fred Woolworth returned home to visit his elderly mother, who was in poor health.
 He suffered a stroke while in the USA, which doctors believed was the result of years of overwork.
 He insisted on hurrying back to Britain to the helm of his beloved company.
 His illness was kept a secret from everyone except his Board colleagues, who granted him a leave of absence from their Meetings during the Autumn and Winter while he recouperated in his London home.
 In early January he returned to work and was well enough the chair the Board's post-Christmas meeting.
 Days later he suffered a second stroke and died on 27 January 1923.